SenseTecnic/wotkit-docs/source/user/quickstart.rst

 Viewing a Sensor
 ================

-To sensor details and data click on the sensor in the list link in the map view in the sensor search page.
+To view sensor details and data click on the sensor in the list link in the map view in the sensor search page.
 This will bring up a monitor page where you get information about the sensors such as its name, contributor, location, a table containing the data stream.
-See the :wotkit:`Yellow Taxi <sensors/1/monitor>` for example.
+See the :wotkit:`Yellow Taxi <sensors/706>` for example.

 To do more with the WoTKit, you'll need to create an account!